-Usually the period of validity is fixed based on a long experience and observation (statistical follow-up) of the metrological behavior of the utility meters installed in the service net.
+Usually the period of validity is fixed based on a long experience and observation (statistical follow-up) of the metrological behavior of the utility meters installed in the utility service networks.
 The quality of a meter type may allow the period of validity to be extended (or shortened).